jessbispo/jessbispo/README.md

 Welcome to my GitHub profile!

-Im really driven by the following quote and here im trying to work on projects that make me curious, but not just that. hope you like it.
+Im really driven by the following quote and here im trying to work on projects that make me curious, but not just that.

 ## “Be curious.
 Read widely.
 Try new things.
 What people call intelligence just boils down to curiosity.” ― Aaron Swartz